ryanhiebert/qio/README.md

 Ideally, coroutines could be serialized and resumed, perhaps even on a different machine.

-It is with this in mind that qio was created.
+It is with this in mind that queueio was created.
 It replaces other tools for complex workflows such as Celery signatures, and instead allows you to write complex workflows in a traditional imperative style.

-qio encourages you to use synchronous IO in routines.
+queueio encourages you to use synchronous IO in routines.
-Your routines are run on an isolated thread, but when they need to pause to call other routines, they can `await` those routines so that quo can continue processing other tasks, including the ones you're waiting on, so that the queue processing won't be blocked.
+Your routines are run on an isolated thread, but when they need to pause to call other routines, they can `await` those routines so that queueio can continue processing other tasks, including the ones you're waiting on, so that the queue processing won't be blocked.